OCDCpro/LAYR/demonstrator/README.md

 ## FPGA prototyping

-#### Bitstream for ULX3S
+#### Bitstream for ULX3S 85F FPGA board
-There is a bitstream for the ULX3S FPGA board available.
+There is a bitstream for the ULX3S 85F FPGA board available.
 This implementations solves all task of the LAYR 25/26 challenge.
 The HDL sources of the bitstream are not published yet, as they would give away a full solution for the LAYR challenge.

 #### Bitstream
 [Link to bitstream for ULX3S 85F FPGA](https://github.com/OCDCpro/LAYR/tree/main/demonstrator/bitstream_ulx3s)